jarviscanada/jarvis_data_eng_AdrianZaia/linux_sql/README.md

 # Improvements
 1. Double check my code for errors before pushing onto the github branch
 2. Make it easier for people to use my code (i.e better comments in code)
-3. Compress my code so it takes up less space
+3. Optomize my code to take up less space and run faster